ItemReader (Map) - AWS Step Functions

 If you specify an Amazon S3 bucket and object, or prefix, with a reference path to an existing key-value pair in your Distributed Map state input, make sure that you update the IAM policies for your workflow.
 Scope the policies down to the bucket and object names the path resolves to at runtime.

-The following IAM policy examples grant the least privileges required to access your Amazon S3 datasets using the ListObjectsV2 and GetObject API actions.
+The following examples show techniques for granting the least privileges required to access your Amazon S3 datasets using the ListObjectsV2 and GetObject API actions.

-Example IAM policy for Amazon S3 object as dataset
+Example condition using an Amazon S3 object as a dataset

-The following example shows an IAM policy that grants the least privileges to access the objects organized within processImages in an Amazon S3 bucket named amzn-s3-demo-bucket.
+The following condition grants the least privileges to access objects in a processImages folder of an Amazon S3 bucket.

-Example IAM policy for a CSV file as dataset
+Example using a CSV file as a dataset

-The following example shows an IAM policy that grants least privileges to access a CSV file named ratings.csv.
+The following example shows the actions required to access a CSV file named ratings.csv.

-Example IAM policy for an Amazon S3 inventory as dataset
+Example using an Amazon S3 inventory as a dataset